Car finance: Car purchases

+Dealer financing

+Dealer financing, also known as indirect auto lending, is a common method offered by automobile dealerships to customers purchasing vehicles.
+In this arrangement, the dealership acts as an intermediary between the buyer and a third-party lender, such as a bank or finance company, and facilitates the loan on the buyer’s behalf.
+This process allows customers to secure financing at the point of sale rather than arranging it independently in advance.

+Dealer-arranged financing is a significant source of revenue for dealerships.
+According to the National Automobile Dealers Association (NADA), roughly 75–80 percent of new vehicle sales in the United States involve some form of dealer-arranged financing.
+Dealers typically receive compensation in the form of a “dealer reserve” or markup, the difference between the interest rate set by the lender (the “buy rate”) and the rate presented to the consumer (the “contract rate”).

+While convenient, dealer financing may not always be the most cost-effective option for buyers.
+Several studies and consumer protection agencies have noted that dealer markups can result in higher overall interest costs compared to direct lending from banks or credit unions.
+For instance, research has found that vehicles financed through dealerships may carry, on average, hundreds of dollars in additional costs due to financing markups or add-on products such as service contracts, gap insurance, or extended warranties.

+Regulatory scrutiny has occasionally focused on discriminatory or unfair lending practices in dealer-arranged financing.
+In several cases, investigations by the U.S. Department of Justice and the Consumer Financial Protection Bureau (CFPB) have resulted in settlements with lenders over allegations that discretionary dealer markups led to higher interest rates for minority borrowers.

 Car leases

-A lease is a contractual agreement between a lessor (the person who owns the property) and a lessee (the person who gets to use it during the term of the lease).
-Usually, car leases allow the lessee to drive the car for a certain number of miles (under 12,000 per year is standard) for a certain number of years (say, three years).
+A lease is a contractual agreement between a person who owns the property (lessor) and a person who gets to use it during the term of the lease (lessee).
+Usually, car leases allow the lessee to drive the car for a certain number of miles for a certain number of years.
 The lessee pays a fixed monthly payment for the privilege of driving the vehicle, and when the lease ends, the lessee returns the vehicle to the lessor.
-Lease rates are not just based on what the car is worth today because the lessee does not buy the whole car.
-Instead, the lessee pays only for the value of the vehicle for the term of the lease.
+The lessee pays only for the value of the vehicle for the term of the lease.
 Lenders calculate lease payments based on the vehicle’s residual value, or what they estimate the car will be worth when the lease is over.

 Spot delivery

-Spot delivery (or spot financing) is a term used in the automobile industry that means delivery a vehicle to a buyer prior to financing on the vehicle being completed.
+Spot delivery (or spot financing) is a term used in the automobile industry that means delivery of a vehicle to a buyer prior to financing on the vehicle being completed.
 Spot delivery is used by dealerships on the weekend or after bank hours to be able to deliver a vehicle when a final approval cannot be received from a bank.
 This method of delivery is regulated by many states in the U.S., and is sometimes referred to as a "Yo-Yo sale" or "Yo-Yo Financing".